alvarolorentedev/kanekotic-page/blog/psycological-safety-in-software-developmente.md

 ---
 authors: kanekotic
 draft: false
-title: Psycological safety in software development
+title: Psychological safety in software development
-description: 'What are some succes factor of high performing teams and organizations?
+description: 'What are some success factors of high-performing teams and organizations?
   One undoubtedly is the ability to share and exchange without fear or shame '
 tags:
 - programming